AAAI-2025-Hackathon/team_10/README.md

 1) create a new virtual environment using python 3.10 and install the dependencies in requirements.txt
 2) Run the main.py file to start the application.
-3) click on "load MRI" and from demo_data, select one MRI scan
+3) click on "load brain MRI" and from demo_data, select one MRI scan
        - e.g. control_4012_mri.nii.gz for a healthy person or
        - e.g. patient_1_mri.nii.gz for a patient with epilepsy
 4) you can then scroll through the MRI using the slider or rotate it by dragging the mouse on the image